Kyrie Irving, Draymond Green, Kyle Kuzma stay put as NBA free agency opens, sources tell AP

-Kyrie Irving and Luka Doncic are going to try again together in Dallas, and Draymond Green is going to chase more championships with Stephen Curry in Golden State.
+Kyrie Irving and Luka Doncic are going to try again together in Dallas.
+Draymond Green is going to chase more championships with Stephen Curry in Golden State.
+And Jerami Grant is staying put in Portland, for serious money.

-Those decisions came quickly Friday night as free agency in the NBA got off to its traditional fast and free-spending start.
+Those decisions came quickly Friday night as free agency in the NBA got off to its traditional fast and free-spending start — with more than $1 billion in deals getting struck in basically the first hour alone.

 Irving agreed to a three-year, $126 million deal to remain with the Mavericks, who acquired him in a splashy move in February but sputtered down the stretch and missed the playoffs.
 A person with knowledge of the negotiations confirmed the agreement to The Associated Press, the deal taking quite possibly the biggest name in free agency off the board.